dynamsoft-docs/document-normalizer-docs/parameters/reference/grayscale-transformation-modes.md

 # GrayscaleTransformationModes

 This parameter helps control the colour mode of the grayscale image.
-By default, the library can only locate the dark barcodes that stand on a light background.
-Assume your image has different features to default, this parameter may help configure the appropriate settings for your case.

 It consisits of one or more modes, each mode represents a way to transform the grayscale image.